 The Quantitative Skills Program supports the development of quantitative methods, concepts and questions across the Williams curriculum.

 We are available to collaborate with groups of faculty and individuals depending on their questions and needs.
-We offer workshops each semester for faculty to think about their teaching or on development and implementation of course specific assignments/activities/programs related to quantitative skills..
-We have facilitated ancillary quantitative skills workshops for students in their courses or
+We offer workshops each semester for faculty to think about development and implementation of course specific assignments/activities/programs related to quantitative skills.
+In addition, we have offered workshops on

 For more information, please contact